 There are many laws providing protections (e.g., civil rights) and services (e.g., public benefits, tax credits) to persons with disabilities.
 These laws do not have the same definitions of disability as required by IDEA for special education eligibility.

-A child may be determined to have a disability by another agency (Department of Human Services (DHS), Social Security, etc.), or be diagnosed by a physician, clinic, or health provider with a disability.
+A child may be determined to have a disability by another agency (Iowa Department of Health and Human Services (HHS), Social Security, etc.), or be diagnosed by a physician, clinic, or health provider with a disability.
 Such diagnosis or determinations may satisfy the “condition” component of suspicion of an educational disability, however, by itself, it does not establish eligibility for special education.